professor/waste-workshop/README.md

 * We will be identifying wastes and then prioritizing one to solve.
 Success is achieving alignment on solving one waste.

-## 0:00 Listing
+## Idea Generation

 Individually, list on post it notes wastes.

-Not everything we genereate has the same value, prioritize your list
+Not everything we generate has the same value, prioritize your list

-## 0:00 Hearing the top priorities.
+## Hearing the top priorities.

 We'll go around the room in a round-robin fashion.
 When it is your turn, tell the room the top waste.
 If other people wrote the same thing, combine sticky-notes.
 Place the sticky-note on the 2x2.

-## 0:00 Wrap-up
+## Wrap-up

 This workshop was originally created by Todd Sedano.
 If you want to learn more about his research into software development, check out his papers on research gate.

-## 0:00 (Optional) Collect feedback
+## (Optional) Collect feedback

-< I like collecting feedback. >
+< I like collecting feedback.
+Here are some questions that I use with my workshops.
+Let me know what you learn. >

 * What is something that you liked about the workshop?
 * What would you change in the workshop?